hkt5/users/README.md

 # SilenceOnTheWire Lumen Users implementation

-This is a simple interpretation of the chat application for everyone based on the GPL 3.0 license.
+This is a simple interpretation of the users microservice implementation for everyone based on the GPL 3.0 license.
 Code under the GNU GPL license cannot be used in programs based on other licenses.

 ## Official Documentation